jrmolin/py-mcp-collection/filesystem-operations-mcp/README.md

-# Filesystem Operations MCP Server

-This project provides a FastMCP server that exposes tools for performing bulk file and folder operations.
-It offers tree-sitter based code summarization and natural language text summarization for navigating codebases.

-## Features

-This server provides a comprehensive set of tools for interacting with the filesystem, designed for efficiency and flexibility:

--   **Comprehensive File & Directory Management**: Create, delete, append, insert, and replace content within files, and manage directories with robust error handling.
--   **Intelligent File Type Detection**: Utilizes Magika for highly accurate file type identification, including detection of binary, code, text, and data files, even for those lacking extensions.
--   **Customizable Data Retrieval**: Offers granular control over the returned data for files and directories, allowing users to select specific fields like path, size, type, content previews, and detailed metadata (creation/modification times, owner, group).
--   **Advanced Content Summarization**:
+At the end of the day, every LLM-driven Code Agent is a wrapper around RipGrep along with the ability to read and write files.

+# Find 🎯, Summarize 📝,  Modify 🔧

+This project provides an MCP server that acts as the critical building block for your LLM-driven Code Agent!
+-   **Powerful File 🔍 Search & Discovery 🔎**: Extremely fast filesystem search capabilities.
+Search for files by name, content, and more.
-    -   **Code Summarization**: Leverages Tree-sitter to parse and provide structured summaries of code, extracting definitions and documentation.
+-   **Text and Code 📝 Summarization**: Leverages Tree-sitter and (non-LLM, i.e. FREE!)
+Natural Language Processing to parse and provide structured summaries of code, extracting definitions and documentation.
-    -   **Text Summarization**: Employs natural language processing techniques to generate concise summaries of text files.
--   **Powerful Search & Filtering**:
-    -   **Glob-based Filtering**: Supports flexible glob patterns for including or excluding files and directories in searches and operations.
-    -   **Content Search**: Enables full-text searches within files, supporting both literal strings and regular expressions, with options to include contextual lines around matches.
--   **Rich Metadata Access**: Provides access to detailed file and directory metadata, including size, creation/modification timestamps, and ownership information.
--   **Hidden Item Control**: Configurable options to include or skip hidden files and directories during various operations.
 -   **Patch-based File Modifications**: Supports precise and validated modifications to file content through insert, append, delete, and replace patches.
+-   **Comprehensive File & Directory Management 📂**: Create, delete, append, insert, and replace content within files, and manage directories with robust error handling.
+-   **Magical File Type Detection 🧙**: Utilizes Magika for highly accurate file type identification, including detection of binary, code, text, and data files, even for those lacking extensions.
+-   **Customizable Data Retrieval 📊**: Offers granular control over the returned data for files and directories, allowing users to select specific fields like path, size, type, content previews, and detailed metadata (creation/modification times, owner, group).

+Note: If you're interested in the RipGrep part check out [rpygrep](https://github.com/strawgate/rpygrep).

+# Get Started

 ## VS Code McpServer Usage
 1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P).